brian-leitz/Python-Challenge/README.md

-# Python-Challenge
+The challenges of Python

-Creating a python script to analyze financial records of a company Added finished Pybank file as pybank.py
+Created a python script that analyze the financial records of a company.
-Added finished Pypoll file as pypoll.py
-Added finished output file for Pybank in Analysis folder Added finished output file for Pypoll in Analysis Main.py files in either folder are "draft files" and are not intended for submission.
+Created a python script that analyze's votes by Voter ID, County and Candidiate. revenue-per-lead